The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Introduction

-We show (in the same section) that a similar trend exists when $\beta_1$ is swept, with $\beta_2$ fixed at a common value like $0.999$.
-For large batches and full-batch training, the larger $\beta_1$ the better (consistent with \citet{pmlr-v235-cattaneo24a}), but this monotonicity reverts as mini-batch noise increases: for small batches, $\beta_1$ should be much smaller than $\beta_2 = 0.999$, again calling for default $(0.9, 0.999)$.
+\item We show that an analogous reversal appears when $\beta_1$ is swept with $\beta_2$ fixed at a common value such as $0.999$.
+For large batches and full-batch training, larger $\beta_1$ is predicted to be better, consistent with \citet{pmlr-v235-cattaneo24a}; as mini-batch noise increases, this monotonicity reverses and again suggests $\beta_1 \ll \beta_2$ in small-batch regimes.

-In \cref{sec:experiments}, we confirm our theoretical findings by training a language model on a small dataset, allowing it to overfit and comparing the best validation losses achieved.
+\item The transition scale in our simplified theory is controlled by the simple noise scale $\mathcal{B}_{\text{simple}}$, closely related to the critical batch size.
+In \cref{sec:experiments}, small-scale language-model experiments in an overfitting regime along with a larger online pretraining run support these qualitative predictions. \end{enumerate}